2csqd2/2csqd2.github.io/journal.md

 ### 6/30/2020
 I woke up at about 6:30am along with Palmer and put anti-itch cream on him since he was scratching.
 I got him settled and left for work at about 7:30am.

+## July 2020

+### 7/3/2020
+The kids and I packed woke up at about 8:30 am and packed our clothes and cooler to head to the lake house.
+We left at about 9:30 am and hit alot of traffic on I-95 , everyone had the same idea.
+Around that time Palmer said he was feeling sick and had to use the bathroom.
+I went to a park near Occoquan and he used the restroom.
+Restrooms in public establishments were hard to find because alot of place kept them closed and limited the amount of people allowed inside.
+We went back home and left again at 1pm, going a different route  on MD-301 which avoided the traffic.
+We got to the lake house at about 3:30pm.

+### 7/4/2020
+I had the kids practice packing up after we went to the beach.
+Everyone did great except for Palmer, who was not listening very well.

+### 7/5/2020

+### 7/6/2020
+I woke up at about 6:00 am and went to work at 7:30am, everyone was still asleep.